miztiik/security-incident-response-instance-isolation/README.md

         --capabilities CAPABILITY_NAMED_IAM
     ```

-    - Connect to EC2 instance and execute the following command, Dont forget to update the `role_name` with the IAM Role attached to the EC2 instance.
-You will receive an access key
+    - Connect to EC2 instance and execute the following command.
+You will receive an access key, secret key and token.

     ```bash
     role_name=$(curl http://169.254.169.254/latest/meta-data/iam/security-credentials/)